ky-lore/cu/README.md

 ## Current Core Features

 - **Automated Stage Tasking**: ClickUp master task cards will be automatically assigned a dynamically generated set of tasks, assigned to the respective department, as well as dynamically generated due dates based on pre-determined timelines.

+- **Cleaner Daily Check-in Tasks**: Gone are the days of a laundry list of perpetual check-in tasks for every team member and manual adding/setting of due dates when members get updated.
+Daily check-ins are now dynamically generated using a pseudo-DB of members and generate daily, making daily tasks much more scalable and cleaner to process.

 ## Next Up

 - **Slack Commands** Integration of Slack API to create a more efficient, easier-to-use and more maintainable Slack-ClickUp command base ($task, $creative, etc.)

-- **Check-In Tasks** More efficient, intuitive, scalable and less cumbersome opening and closing check-in tasks
+- ~~**Check-In Tasks** More efficient, intuitive, scalable and less cumbersome opening and closing check-in tasks~~

 - **Automated Time Tracking and Reporting** Currently exploring feasibility of automated time tracking and reporting